 A non-dc blocked protector must be disconnected at both ends.
 The protector can remain physically mounted.
 Test at either end.

-the LP-SPT.
+A dc blocked mechanical filter must be tested with the surge side connector attached to the LP-SPT.
 It can remain physically mounted with the equipment jumper attached.
 Turn off equipment!

-connector, must be disconnected at both ends.
+The solid-state dc pass/protect protector, with dc blocking in the rf path from connector to connector, must be disconnected at both ends.
 The protector can remain physically mounted.
-Test at
+Test at either end.

-Note: When removing and replacing site coax feeders or equipment jumpers during LP-
+Note: When removing and replacing site coax feeders or equipment jumpers during LP- SPT test procedure, make sure connectors are properly seated and equipment is ng normally before leaving site.

 Ac power protection must be disconnected from power source and load.
 For 240 Volt Bi-phase devices, connect supplied alligator clip adapter to ac power input terminals